WCRP-CMIP/CMIP6_CVs/.github/ISSUE_TEMPLATE.md

 e.g., 'HadCM3' 'Hadley Centre Coupled Model Version 3 (2000); atmosphere: HadAM3 (N48L19); ocean: HadOM; land-surface/vegetation: MOSES1;'

 **Please provide any additional information below**

+## Registering your institution
+To register (or edit) information about your institution, please title your issue "institution_id registration of [acronym for your institution]" and  provide the following information:

+'institution_id'  -- a short acronym suitable for search interfaces and sub-directory names (should limit the characters used to the following set: a-z, A-Z, 0-9, and "-")
+'institution' -- full name and address of institution, likely to include: laboratory/group name, hosting institution name, city, state/province and postal-code, country  (no restriction on character set).

+Example 1:
+[title your issue "institution_id registration of PCMDI"]

+    institution_id = PCMDI
+    institution = Program for Climate Model Diagnosis and Intercomparison, Lawrence Livermore National Laboratory, Livermore, CA 94550, USA

+Example 2:
+[title your issue "institution_id registration of NASA-GISS"]

+    institution_id = NASA-GISS
+    institution = NASA Goddard Institute for Space Studies, New York, NY 10025, USA

+##Registering your model
+To register (or edit) information about your model, please title your issue "source_id registration of [acronym for your model]" and  provide the following information:

+'label' -- A short acronym that uniquely identifies your model (and distinguishes it from other versions of your model used in CMIP6).

+'source_id' -- An identifier that should be identical to "label" but with forbidden characters either removed or replaced by a hyphen ("-").
+The source_id will appear in the ESGF search interface and in filenames a subdirectory names.
+Restrict characters used in source_id to the following set:  a-z, A-Z, 0-9, and "-".

+'institution_id' -- list all institutions (by institution_id) who are responsible for one or more CMIP6 simulations with this model version.
+Additional institutions can be added to the list as needed, but only institutions registered (see above) may be included.

+'release_year' -- this should be the year your model was first used in a scientific study.
+This year should reflect the "generation" of models rather than distinguishing between closely-related versions.

+Next you should provide further information about any named component models comprising your coupled model.
+If a component is missing from your model, indicate this with "None".
+If a component is included but unnamed in your model (i.e., without an identifying name), indicate this with "unnamed".
+For a "named" component model specify first the name (presumably an acronym) then provide whatever additional information you think is appropriate, identifying the version and perhaps resolution of the component model (see examples below).
+Here are the components that should be defined (and if necessary and appropriate, you may add others):

+"aerosol", "atmosphere", "atmospheric_chemistry", "land_ice", "land_surface", "ocean", "ocean_biogeochemistry", and "sea_ice".

+Example:
+[title your issue: "source_id registration of ACCESS-1-0"]

+    label = ACCESS 1.0
+    source_id = ACCESS-1-0 (an alternative could be "ACCESS1-0")
+    institution_id = UKMO
+    release_year = 2010

+    full_coupled_model_id = “ACCESS 1.0 (r105557)
+    aerosol = unnamed
+    atmosphere = HadGAM2 (r1.1; 192 x 145 N96; 38 levels; top level 39255m)
+    atmospheric_chemistry = None
+    land_ice = None
+    land_surface = MOSES2.2
+    ocean = ACCESS-OM (MOM4p1; tripolar primarily 1 deg latitude/longitude; 50 levels; top grid cell 0-10m)",
+    ocean_biogeochemistry = None
+    sea_ice = CICE4.1

+##Raising other issues
+Your issue "title" should begin with the name of the Controlled Vocabulary of interest and also include a terse indication of the issue (e.g., "source_id -- remove reference to 'mip_era'").